BatLabLancaster/pots-icp/README.md

 	- Names for the input files.
 	- Area (in cm2) for getting the current density, j.
 	- The column with the ICP Steps.
+	- The height fraction.
+This parameter is used to calculate the starting points of the ICP steps for the time correction.
+This fractions divides the height of the first ICP peak, removing the upper variations.
 	- If the time correction is to be done manually.
 	- If plots are to be shown while running the code.
 	- Format of the output files.